giffordlabcvr/DIGS-for-EVEs/README.md

 ## Standardised Nomenclature for EVE loci

 In DIGS-for-EVEs we have applied a systematic approach to naming of non-retroviral EVEs, following a [previously developed](https://doi.org/10.1186/s12977-018-0442-1) convention.
-Each element is assigned a unique identifier (ID) constructed from three components, separated by hyphens:
+Each element is assigned a unique identifier (ID) constructed from three components, separated by hyphens, as shown in the following example:

-e.g. **EBLG-Carbovirus.2-Boreoeutheria**
+**`EBLG-Carbovirus.2-Boreoeutheria`**

 - **The first component** identifies the type of EVE (EBLG).
 Please see below for a glossary of EVE types.